Points and Miles 101

 4) Sign Up For Online Survey Sites.

 You can sign up for various online survey sites that reward you with miles and/or points for taking surveys.
-Our favorite survey sites are E-Rewards and e-Miles.
-If you sign up through an airline’s webpage you can also earn an initial sign up bonus- for example, 250 United miles for enrolling through United’s website.
+Our favorite survey site is E-Rewards.
+If you sign up through an airline’s website you can also earn an initial sign up bonus- for example, 250 United miles for enrolling through United’s website.

 5) Apply For New Credit Cards in Order to Earn Large Sign-Up Bonuses.